BruteYapper/memoryAllocator/README.md

-# memoryAllocator
+# Memory Allocator

-This is my own memory allocator in C
+### Description
+This is a small project to help me learn about memory allocators and how they work.